tuckerweibell/recipe/src/components/EzTooltip/EzTooltip.md

 #### Basic tooltip

-Allows a single component to be wrapped with a tooltip to provide additional information for the user.
+Allows a single component to become a trigger for a tooltip to provide additional information for the user.

+When adding a tooltip to a user interface element other than [another Recipe component](#tooltip-wrapping-another-recipe-component), the target element must accept [`refs`](https://reactjs.org/docs/forwarding-refs.html), as well as both [mouse events](https://reactjs.org/docs/events.html#mouse-events) and [focus events](https://reactjs.org/docs/events.html#focus-events).
+This allows Recipe to position the tooltip relative to the target element, and react to the user's mouse or focus resting on the target element.

+When adding a tooltip to a custom react component, you may need to implement [`forwardRef`](https://reactjs.org/docs/forwarding-refs.html) inside your component.
+This will allow you to target a specific html element (or Recipe component) to act as the trigger for your tooltip.

 ```jsx
 <EzTooltip message="Single-line informational tooltip">